aws-quickstart/cdk-eks-blueprints/docs/addons/aws-privateca-issuer.md

 ## Configuration Options

 - `serviceAccountName`: (string) User provided name for service account.
 The default value is aws-pca-issuer
 - `iamPolicies` - An array of Managed IAM Policies which Service Account needs for IRSA Eg: irsaRoles:["AWSCertificateManagerPrivateCAFullAccess"].
 If not empty the Service Account will be created by the CDK with IAM Roles Mapped (IRSA).
-In case if its empty,  Service Account will be created with out IAM Roles
+In case if its empty,  Service Account will be created with out default IAM Policy - AWSCertificateManagerPrivateCAFullAccess
 - `values`: Arbitrary values to pass to the chart.
 Refer to the aws-pca-issuer [Helm Chart Values](https://github.com/cert-manager/aws-privateca-issuer/blob/main/charts/aws-pca-issuer/values.yaml) for additional details.
 It also supports all standard helm configuration options ( for Eg: https://github.com/aws-quickstart/cdk-eks-blueprints/blob/main/docs/addons/index.md#standard-helm-add-on-configuration-options)

 ## cert-manager compatibility with EKS and Fargate